How to mount NTFS drive with read/write support in macOS High Sierra?

 Of course not.
 That's just because NTFS is developed by Microsoft - the competitor of Apple.
 At most of the time, NTFS is used on Windows computer.
 So Apple offers very limited support to NTFS drives.
-Even as advanced as macOS Mojave 10.14, it still only enables NTFS read support and disables NTFS write support.
+Even as advanced as macOS Catalina 1o.15 and Mojave 10.14, they still only enable NTFS read support but disable NTFS write support.

 But actually, it happens frequently that we need to mount NTFS drive in macOS High Sierra 10.13 with read-write mode, such as creating new files, editing, copying or deleting files.
 What can we do when it's necessary to perform write activities on NTFS drives?
 How to mount NTFS drive in macOS High Sierra 10.13 with read-write mode?
 There are two solutions to mount NTFS drive on Mac with read-write mode.